-The list-unsubscribe header is an embedded link positioned prominently in the heading of an email which gives the recipients the ability to opt-out of emails easily without having to sift through the contents of the email to find an unsubscribe link.
+The list-unsubscribe header is an embedded link positioned prominently in the heading of an email.
+It gives the recipients the ability to opt-out of emails easily without having to sift through the contents of the email to find an unsubscribe link.

-Not only does it benefit the recipient by giving them a simple way to unsubscribe from email campaigns, but it also protects the reputation of senders by significantly reducing the number of unsubscribes and spam complaints.
+It benefits the recipient by giving them a simple way to unsubscribe from email campaigns.
+But it also protects the reputation of senders by significantly reducing the number of unsubscribes and spam complaints.

-List-unsubscribe headers help marketers comply with rules and regulations regarding spam.
-They’re also a way to prevent your messages from being marked as spam or junk mail, keeping your sender reputation intact.
+List-unsubscribe headers help you comply with rules and regulations regarding spam.
+They’re also a way to prevent recipients from hitting the spam button, keeping your email sender reputation intact.
 When your reputation is tarnished, it negatively affects your email deliverability.

 Some marketers go for quantity over quality in terms of their email lists, but that’s not a sound practice.
-If you have a high number of subscribers but low engagement, your email list isn’t thriving and therefore isn’t functioning for you as well as it could.
+If you have a high number of subscribers but low engagement, your email list isn’t working for you as well as it could.

-By prominently displaying a link to unsubscribe in the header of the email, you’re demonstrating both confidence in the quality of your messaging and providing yourself with a way to reduce the amount of subscribers that don’t actively engage with your content.
+A prominently displayed link to unsubscribe in the header shows confidence in the quality of your messaging.
+It also provides a way to reduce the amount of subscribers that don’t actively engage with your content.

 How does a list-unsubscribe header work?

-The list-unsubscribe header is only displayed when an email client finds the requisite instructions embedded in the email’s header.
+The list-unsubscribe header is only displayed when a mail client finds the requisite instructions embedded in the email’s header.

 There are two methods for implementing a list-unsubscribe header: Mailto and http (or URL).
 To make it easier to remember, mailto is the email-based method, and http is web-based.

 The http (or URL) method sends users to a landing page where they’re asked to confirm their unsubscribe request.
-To make use of this method, you must establish a dedicated landing page for recipients and provide it to your ESP, asking them to embed it into the email header.
+To use this method, you have to set up a dedicated landing page and link it to your ESP, asking it to embed it into the email header.

 Both http:// and https:// URLs can be used in the http method.
-When building your landing page, ensure that users don’t need to enter any credentials or select checkboxes in order to complete their unsubscription, making the process as simple and painless as possible for the end users.
+When building your landing page, ensure that users don’t need to enter any credentials or select checkboxes in order to complete their unsubscription.
+The goal is to make the process as simple and painless as possible for the end users.